bids-standard/bids-specification/src/derivatives/functional-derivatives.md

 ROI-based time series will generally be stored as tables, with a row of column headers indicating the name of the time series.
-In the case where every voxel has a time series (i.e., voxel-wise regressors, as in ANATICOR), then the time series should be saved as a NIfTI file.
+In the case where every voxel has a time series (that is, voxel-wise regressors, as in ANATICOR), then the time series should be saved as a NIfTI file.

 #### Column metadata special fields